thoughtbot/ios-on-rails/book/iOS/user_object.md

 ### Creating the User Session Object

-When we make a POST request to /users, the backend confirms that we sent the correct app secret, creates a new user with the device_token we pass, and returns the account's ID and token.
+When we make a POST request to /users, the backend confirms that we sent the correct app secret, creates a new user with an `auth_token`, and returns the account's ID and token.

 Create a subclass of `NSObject` called `HUMUserSession`.
 This object will manage the current user's session.
-That means it will be responsible for keeping track of one user ID and one `device_token` that we'll be signing our requests with.
+That means it will be responsible for keeping track of one user ID and one `auth_token` that we'll be signing our requests with.

 The interface for our user session manager should contain 5 class methods: